 JCC is a student group that seeks to unite students of Wilmington College interested in sharing, celebrating, and learning about Jewish and Israeli culture.
 The purpose of JCC is to provide all interested students, Jewish or not, with an opportunity to interact and promote cultural awareness and reaffirmation through events and programming.
 Through the organization and its members, JCC hopes to foster solidarity among Jewish students and harmony among all students at Wilmington College.

-With Southwest Ohio being an area rich in Native American culture, students of WC recently formed the Native American Student Association (NASA).
-With NASA being the most internally diverse of all of WC’s cultural organizations, their purpose is to provide students, with native ties or not, with an opportunity to explore and discover the vast beauty of the Native American heritage.
+The Indigenous Student Association strives to foster harmony among all students at Wilmington College.
+With Southwest Ohio being an area rich in Native American culture, students of WC formed the Indigenous Student Association (ISA).
+With ISA being the most internally diverse of all of WC’s cultural organizations, their purpose is to provide students, with native ties or not, with an opportunity to explore and discover the vast beauty of the Native American heritage.
 This is done via both on and off campus events and programming.
-NASA also strives to foster harmony among all students at Wilmington College.

 This program is designed to make an underrepresented student’s transition to college a successful one.
 This program matches incoming students with returning student leaders who have received training to serve as mentors.
 “Connections” is the operative term for this program as our mission is to connect with the incoming student and assist them to connect with the WC campus and resources.
 Many of our current student leaders are products of this program.

 A significant percentage of our key positions on campus are held by students of color.
 These positions include: